-- Chooses between alternatives

-- Formulate the steps to be followed when preparing a sectoral (or sub-sectoral) study

-- Recognize the elements that need to be analyzed in investment opportunity studies

-- Create a business plan

-- Present a business plan
+- Choose between alternatives. - Formulate the steps to be followed when preparing a sectoral (or sub-sectoral) study. - Recognize the elements that need to be analyzed in investment opportunity studies. - Create a business plan that includes a detailed marketing strategy and execution plan. - Present a business plan. - Develop mechanisms for monitoring and controlling marketing performance in feasibility assessments.